What is the TeenTix Pass Program?

 Will you sell my information?

-I am the parent of a homeschooler who doesn’t have a school ID.
-What should we do?
+I am a homeschooler and I don't have a school ID.
+What should I do?

-Since TeenTix passes are not barcoded or tracked, our ticket offices are empowered to ask for proof of age-eligibility from any person attempting to use a TeenTix pass.
-Therefore, it's important for your child to have some form of ID with them when they purchase tickets using their TeenTix pass.
+Our ticket offices are empowered to ask for proof of age-eligibility from any person attempting to use a TeenTix pass.
+Therefore, it's important for you to have some form of ID with you when you purchase tickets using your TeenTix pass.
 Many homeschool agencies can provide an identification card that is comparable to a school ID, and will serve as sufficient proof of age for the TeenTix program.
-The other option is for your child to get a Washington State ID card, which is available to residents of all ages, and carries a birthdate.
+The other option is for you to get a Washington State ID card, which is available to residents of all ages, and carries a birthdate.

 I am an adult who would like to receive the TeenTix e-newsletter.
 How do I do that?